Blog Post

 • Site Analysis: The site’s orientation, climate, topography, and views are reviewed to improve the design for energy efficiency, comfort, and connection to the area.

-• Concept Development: In the early stages, house designs are created using 2D plans and 3D models, balancing function and style.
-Client feedback helps guide the project’s direction.
+• Concept Development: House designs take shape through 2D plans and 3D models, balancing function and style.
+Client feedback guides the direction of the design, while early-stage renders help visualise layout, spatial flow, and natural light.

 • Design Refinement: As the design develops, the layout is adjusted, materials are chosen, and changes are made to fit the budget and construction needs.